learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Objectives

-1. Create unordered and ordered HTML lists
+1. What are unordered and ordered HTML Lists?
 2. Reinforce our understanding of unordered lists through creation
 3. Introduce the ordered list tag
 4. Reinforce our understanding of ordered lists through creation

-## Create Unordered And Ordered HTML Lists
+## What are Unordered And Ordered HTML Lists?

 Lets say, for instance, we were building a personal website and wanted to list out our favorite foods.
 We _could_ write this like so: